5. Discussion

 We like to point out that VSM‘s expressiveness enables a general-purpose curation platform, rather than the current single-purpose ones.
 VSM‘s ease-of use may also facilitate a general crowdsourcing approach, to cover entire biological domains or indeed the entire life sciences.
 Although this would require a substantial investment in software development, and also a wide community engagement, it could pave the way to a platform that allows for full digital summaries of any research paper.
 VSM-based curation thus would provide the scientific community with the tools for converting new and existing knowledge into a structured knowledge resource.
 The content of a paper could be presented in what resembles a wiki page, but with information that is both human- and computer-understandable.
 While structured digital abstracts have long been a dream, VSM provides a major step in that direction.

-Next! : Read about an application of VSM on
+Next! : Read about an application of VSM on the SciCura page

-Or first take a peek at
+Or first take a peek at the VSMGraphs page

-Or skip to
+Or skip to the About page

 or go back to How VSM Works or the Summary or the Examples page